 Finding the Right CBD Oil Dosage

 Once you have determined you preferred means of administration of CBD for pain relief, you need to begin working with your dosage to feel the best effects.
-Every individual will require a different balance of CBD and THC, as well as a different dose, to eliminate pain.
+Every individual will require a different balance of CBD and/or THC, as well as a different dose, to eliminate pain.

 As with all medicines, foods and drugs, there can be side effects based on the amount you take and your own unique body sensitivity.
 Fortunately, CBD does not have any severe side effect issues but if you do experience some awanted effect from taking CBD then you may need to consult your doctor about this.
 Another issue is contrainindications with other medicines or with other substances.
 You should check with your doctor that there is not conflict with any other medicines you may be taking.